AnnieRho7/cosmic-love-shop/README.md

    - **Benefits**: Faster, more flexible payment options for users; supports credit/debit card payments and PayPal.

 ### 2. **Advanced Product Search and Filters**
-   - Implement an enhanced search functionality with advanced filtering options (e.g., price range, category, rating, brand).
+   - Implement an enhanced search functionality with advanced filtering options.
    - **Benefits**: Users can quickly find products that match their preferences, improving user experience and conversion rates.

 ### 3. **Order Tracking**